-- any file with a leading '.' is treated as a hidden file, i.e. it won't show up in the default listing of 1s - this includes many config files in your home directory - if you want to list them, you have to use 1s with the -a argument, or configure your graphical file manager to also show hidden files each file/directory belongs to a user and group that is listed with e.g. ls -1
+- any file with a leading '.' is treated as a hidden file, i.e. it won't show up in the default listing of 1s - this includes many config files in your home directory - if you want to list them, you have to use 1s with the -a argument, or configure your graphical file manager to also show hidden files try to list all files/folder, both normal and hidden in your home directory using the ls command